niranman/Water-Balance-Raster-Based/README.md

 To organise daily data for model execution, refer to the provided code "ET&rain4WBmodel.r."
 Alternatively, run the model using the provided RDS datasets.

+For a more in-depth understanding of how the model operates, kindly consult the paper titled "Space-time Modelling of Soil Moisture: Prediction and Forecasting for Enhanced Agricultural Management."